sebftw/Eiko/THEORY.md

     %             % % %
 ```

-The result is that enabling MSFM allows a wavefront to travel diagonally rather than zigzag, producing a less overestimated, more accurate $u$.
+This allows the wavefront to travel diagonally rather than having to zigzag, producing a less overestimated, more accurate result, $u$.

 ## Gating